 How to prepare for your test

 Prepare for your Prolactin Blood Test by following these instructions.
-Please take your sample before 10am.
+Take your sample between 6am and 10am.
+Avoid vigorous exercise or sexual activity for 48 hours beforehand – both can raise your prolactin level.
+Avoid nipple stimulation or heavy meals before taking the test, as these can increase prolactin levels.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 Test limitations